-How do you find a legitimate, Licensed Massage & Bodywork Therapist (LMBT) in North Carolina?
+How do you find a legitimate, Licensed Massage Therapist (LMT) or Licensed Massage & Bodywork Therapist (LMBT) in the US?

-However, there are professional associations guiding the practice of reflexology, which all have standards for professional members.
-The North Carolina Reflexology Association (NCRA) and the Reflexology Association of America (RAA) have requirements for their membership.
+There are professional associations guiding the practice of reflexology, which all have standards for professional members.
+Reflexology Association of America (RAA) have requirements for their membership.
 All association members must have completed a reflexology-only course of at least 300 hours, with at least 160 of those hours completed live in a classroom, which must be provided via documentation to the associations with the membership applications.

 The American Reflexology Certification Board (ARCB) provides the designation of National Board Certified Reflexologist (NBCR), which can be obtained by successfully passing a 300-questionexam, submitting documents proving performance of 90 treatment sessions, and completing a hands-on practical exam.
 Those holding this title must also complete 24 hours of approved continuing education biennially.

 Some professionals choose to designate their status by using post nominal letters after their names.
 Those designations are CR (Certified Reflexologist) and NBCR (Nationally Board Certified Reflexologist)

 You can search for professional members in your area using these links:

 What About Other Types of Energy Work?